 If the member had applied for a TTFAC, their available LSA would be £0.
 This is because the certificate would detail the actual PCLS paid of £300,000, which is higher than the current LSA.
-In this scenario the member has a greater LSA
+In this scenario the member has a greater LSA without the TTFAC, despite previously taking less than 25 per cent of the capital value of their benefits as a PCLS.

-9. Members with LTA protections / enhancement factors
+10. Members with LTA protections / enhancement factors